University Preparation

 Increasingly, girls are considering undertaking degree apprenticeships or joining companies as school leavers and we fully endorse and support every girl’s own informed decision.
 We work closely with Unifrog who provide an excellent resource to help girls research, choose and apply for a range of post-18 options.

-For those looking to go to university, we run a programme as part of our Sixth Form Enrichment that provides advice on choosing the right course at the right university and obtaining all the available information necessary to make an informed decision.
+For those looking to go to university, we run a programme as part of our Sixth Form Enrichment hat provides advice on choosing the right course at the right university and obtaining all the available information necessary to make an informed decision.
 Having made that decision, girls are then guided through the UCAS application process by the Sixth Form staff team.

 Some university applications require extra preparation and support.
 Girls who would like to apply to Oxford and Cambridge or are looking to study abroad are given specialist guidance and support and focused advice on the interview process.
-Their application path is overseen by the Deputy Head (Co-curricular and Connections), an Oxford graduate, who helps guide and prepare each pupil through the application process.
+Their application path is overseen by the Deputy Head (Co-curricular and Connections), an Oxford graduate, who helps guide and prepare each pupil through the process.

 St George’s has an excellent record of girls achieving places at some of the top universities in the UK.